wandiliu/El/README.md

 The langauge updates rendered her internals less elegant, but I think – hope – they make Ellie more fun than Eliza ever was.

+### Modding Ellie
+If you'd like to dive into Ellie's innerworkings, [ellie.py](https://github.com/christinac/ellie-slack/blob/master/plugins/ellie/ellie.py) is your file.
+Push changes back, in a branch, if you think others will appreicate your wit.

 ### Dependencies
 * [websocket-client](https://pypi.python.org/pypi/websocket-client/)
 * [python-slackclient](https://github.com/slackhq/python-slackclient)